Good Friday Agreement architect Seamus Mallon dies at 83

 A marcher in the 1960s civil rights movement that preceded Northern Ireland’s violent “Troubles”, during which 3,600 people were killed, Mallon said his activism was influenced by the injustices he perceived Catholic children suffered during his time as a headmaster.

-He grew up in a mainly unionist area in the British region and broke the mold when - at the height of the Troubles - he attended funerals of murdered police officers from the then British-run force when many Irish nationalists dared not.
+He grew up in a mainly unionist area in the British region and broke the mould when - at the height of the Troubles - he attended funerals of murdered police officers from the then British-run force when many Irish nationalists dared not.

 “In the darkest days of conflict, when hope was in short supply, Seamus represented the fierce thirst for justice that ran through the SDLP and through communities that had lost so much to political violence,” SDLP leader Colum Eastwood said in a statement.